- Introduction to dermatoscopy

 Derm(at)oscopy refers to the examination of the skin using skin surface microscopy, and is also sometimes called ‘epiluminoscopy’ and ‘epiluminescent microscopy’.
 Dermoscopy is mainly used to evaluate pigmented lesions in order to distinguish malignant skin lesions, such as melanoma and pigmented basal cell carcinoma, from benign melanocytic naevi and seborrhoeic keratoses.

-Dermoscopy requirements include a high quality lens for 10 to 14-times magnification and a lighting system.
-This enables visualization of subsurface structures and patterns.
+Dermoscopy requirements include a high quality lens for 10 to 14-times magnification and a lighting system (a dermatoscope).
+This enables visualisation of subsurface structures and patterns.
 Hand-held devices are usually lightweight and battery-powered.

 - Fluid immersion involves applying mineral oil or spraying alcohol onto the lesion, then placing the lens in contact with the skin.
 These systems have the advantage of accurate focus but the disadvantage of compressing the vasculature.
 The plate needs to be cleaned between lesions, and should be sterilised after each patient using alcohol.
 Alternatively, the lens can be covered with a fresh piece of polyvinyl film (cling food wrap) between each patient.